Medically Reviewed

 Addiction Treatment: Should I Postpone?

-Even with the rise of the COVID-19 pandemic, confronting an addiction is paramount to the health of individuals struggling with compulsive substance use.
-It is important not to let the fear of COVID-19 stop you from starting a treatment program that can not only help you achieve long-term sobriety, but may ultimately save your life.
+No. Confronting an addiction is paramount to the health of individuals struggling with compulsive substance use.
+It is important not to let anything stop you from starting a treatment program that can not only help you achieve long-term recovery, but may ultimately save your life.

-Like other progressive and chronic conditions, addiction doesn’t always align with life events, such as the coronavirus.
+Like other progressive and chronic conditions, addiction doesn’t always align with life events.
 Nevertheless, in many instances, postponing treatment isn’t always an option, and could even be detrimental.

 Isolationism

-For protection against contracting COVID-19, the Center for Disease Control (CDC) and others have urged us to avoid close contact with others.
-Many individuals struggling with substance use disorders have already willingly self-isolated.
+During cold and flu season—and other times when illnesses seem to be spreading—many individuals isolate themselves in an effort to remain healthy.
 While such steps are valuable precautions, it’s feasible that, for some, it could be associated with increased loneliness and isolation.
 This could compound the sense of isolation already felt by many struggling with active addictions, and may even exacerbate maladaptive thoughts and corresponding addiction behaviors.

 Reaching out to talk with a doctor, therapist, or a supportive friend or family member about these feelings can be therapeutic in these instances.